 Use Official LSAC Questions

 There are a number of materials available that use “simulated” questions, which are created by test prep companies to mimic actual test content without paying licensing costs.
 While the quality of these certainly varies, as a general rule they’re a poor substitute for the real thing: questions designed by the test makers and actually administered on previous LSATs.
 The good news is that official questions are easily obtained, and not terribly expensive.
-Our LSAT publications page has full PrepTests available for purchase, as well as Question Collections (questions/passages/games taken from multiple tests and grouped by type), so access to real test content is never more than a few clicks away!
+With our LSAT Testing and Analytics Package, you can take every released LSAT, individual test sections, and practice drills.
+So, access to real test content is never more than a few clicks away!

 Stick to Recent Tests When Possible

 Granted, some people will want to take dozens of practice tests, and will therefore have to dip into some older content, but the newer the test, typically the better the predictor it is of what you are likely to encounter on test day.
 That is not to say that tests from the 90s aren’t worthwhile (they are immensely valuable for certain purposes), but be sure to save at least a few of the most recently-administered LSATs to take as your final practice tests.
-Again, a full sampling of LSATs can be found here.
+Again, our Testing and Analytics Package includes every single released test.

 Add an Experimental Section

-The LSAT consists of five 35-minute sections, four of which are scored, and one of which is experimental.
-So I always encourage people to add a fifth section to their timed practice tests, as you are guaranteed to encounter that on the actual LSAT.
+The LSAT consists of four 35-minute sections, three of which are scored, and one of which is experimental.
+So I always encourage people to take practice tests with a fourth section added in to imitate the experimental section.
+Our Testing and Analytics Package does this for you!
 Anyone who has taken this exam will attest to the fact that it is in part a test of mental endurance, so to build that endurance prior to test day you have to train yourself with a task that mirrors the real thing.
-Simply pull a section from an older LSAT and add it to an entire four-section test, and then treat all five sections as though they count.

-- Side note #2: If you are unable to add an experimental section for whatever reason, then take all four sections of your practice test without a break.
+- Side note: If you are unable to add an experimental section for whatever reason, then take all three sections of your practice test without a break.
 This is the best approximation of the LSAT if the experimental is removed.

 As I noted above, you need to acclimate yourself to actual test day conditions.
 As such, you will need to take your practice test under the time constraints you’ll face when it counts.
-You can use our LSAT Virtual Proctor to do this, or you can do it your own way.
-All you need is a programmable timer/alarm on a watch, handheld timer, or phone.
+If you take a PT on our platform or on LawHub, the test is automatically proctored for you.
+Alternatively, you can use our LSAT Virtual Proctor to do this if it’s not done for you.
+To do this on your own, get a timer handy.
 Give yourself a strict 35 minutes for each section.
-Only take a break between sections 3 and 4 of your 5-section LSAT (or no break for a 4-section test).
+Only take a 15 minute break after the second section (or no break for a 3-section test).

-I don’t mean “early” as in begin preparing well in advance… although that is absolutely recommended!
-Instead I mean plan to take practice tests leading up to the LSAT at the same time of day the actual test is administered, which likely means early in the morning.
-Read up on our “Not a Morning Person?” post for an in-depth guide of how to tackle this.
+Plan to take practice tests leading up to the LSAT at the same time of day the actual test is administered.
+If you schedule yourself for a morning test, read up on our “Not a Morning Person?” post for an in-depth guide of how to tackle this.

 Each of the recommendations is based on the principle of accurately mimicking the day of the test.
 Test content, pacing, and environment are important focal points of your studying method, and this one should be no different.
-Typically, the LSATs administered on Saturdays have been 8:20am exams.
-This is an odd time for most people to be performing the mental gymnastics needed to score well.
-So get your body and mind as comfortable as possible!
-Take your practice tests at a time when your actual LSAT is scheduled.
+LSAC allows you to pick the general time/day, so try to take your practice tests in the same time frame you pick for the real deal.
+This helps get your body and mind as comfortable as possible!

 Admittedly this isn’t so much about the test taking itself, but the final piece of maximizing the value of your practice test experience.
 Any practice test is incomplete without it.
 You need to perform a thorough post-test review, analyze your performance, and determine the most appropriate study plan moving forward.
 Without this type of comprehensive self-analysis there is no way to determine why you scored as you did.
 As a result, your potential for improvement is severely restricted.
 Put more succinctly, you must identify and understand your mistakes if you expect to have any chance of correcting them.